santosomar/cyber-news-archive/README.md

-# Omar's Cyber News Archivea
+# Omar's Cyber News Archive
 This is a collection of public cybersecurity news that I collect and process using an AI agent (CyberWatch).

 ## About CyberWatch